 Use your company credentials to automatically log in to your RingCentral account.

-RingCentral Single Sign-On (SSO) leverages the security of your own network to provide your users with a safe way to log in to RingCentral automatically.
-Your users will use their company network credentials to log in to RingCentral, saving them from having to remember yet another username and password combination, and reducing the administrative time your team spends on password recovery.
-RingCentral Single Sign-On integrates easily with most Identity Providers, making it quick and straightforward to set up your entire company.
-In fact, we'll walk you through the entire process.
+RingCentral Single Sign-on (SSO) leverages the security of your own network to provide your users with a safe way to log in to RingCentral automatically.
+The feature integrates easily with most identity providers, making it quick and straightforward to set up your entire company.

-Single Sign-On login encourages your employees to adopt more work applications and tools with less effort.
-Single Sign-On provides:
+Single Sign-on login encourages your employees to adopt more work applications and tools with less effort, and provides:

-- Convenience—Automatic logins reduce friction for your users and enhance the overall user experience for adopting work applications.
+- Convenience—Automatic logins with authentication reduce friction for your users, enhances the overall user experience, and supports work applications adoption.

-- Security—A centralized authentication point provides better security and limits the phishing potential over your network.
+- Security—A centralized, single authentication point provides better security and limits the phishing potential over your network.

-- RingCentral Single Sign-On works with any Identity Provider supporting Security Assertion Markup Language 2.0 (SAML 2.0), the most current and widely adopted industry standard.
-Additionally, Single Sign-On is available to all RingCentral Office Premium and Enterprise customers.
+- The feature works with any identity provider supporting Security Assertion Markup Language 2.0 (SAML 2.0), the most current and widely adopted industry standard.
+Additionally, Single Sign-on is available to all RingCentral Office Premium and Enterprise customers.

-What happens when I add a new user to RingCentral service?
+What happens when I add a new user to my RingCentral service?

-- Instructions for logging in to their new account with RingCentral Single Sign-On are included in the activation email sent to new users, along with their temporary password and PIN.
+- Instructions for logging in to their new accounts with RingCentral Single Sign-on are included in the activation email sent to new users, along with their temporary password and PIN.

 What happens to my devices that are already connected to RingCentral?

-- After your company enables RingCentral Single Sign-On, users will run through a one-time setup process.
-They will enter their email address and company credentials on the Identity Provider page to map their RingCentral account with your Identity Provider server.
+- Once your company enables the feature, users will run through a one-time setup process.
+They will enter their email addresses and company credentials on the provider page to map their RingCentral accounts with your identity provider server.
 After that, all computers and mobile devices that are already linked to RingCentral accounts will continue to work as usual.